LIVEtag/LIVETAG-JS-SDK/docs/src/scheduled-livestreams/README.md

 Scheduled livestreams are livestreams that are scheduled to start at a certain time.

-Scheduled livestream may contain a cover image or video and products.
+Scheduled livestream may contain a cover image or video that will be displayed before you start the show.

-You can schedule livestream through the admin panel.
+You can schedule the livestream through the admin panel.

 To create a scheduled livestream you need to do the following simple steps:
 1. Log in to the admin panel using your shop access details.
-2. Create livestream on the **Livestreams** page:
+2. Create the livestream on the **Livestreams** page:
-   - Specify name of livestream.
+   - Specify the name of livestream.
    - Select start date and time.
-   - Select necessary duration.
+   - Select the necessary duration.
    - Upload cover image or video.
 Recommended aspect ratio is 9/16 (portrait orientation).
 For example, 720x1280px.
    - Select products.
 2. Go to livestream details.